confluentinc/ksql/docs/developer-guide/ksqldb-reference/scalar-functions.md

 REGEXP_REPLACE(col1, 'a.b+', 'bar')
 ```

-Replace all matches of a regex in a string with a new string.
+Replace all matches of a regex in an input string with a new string.
+If either the input string, regular expression, or new string is null,
+the result is null.

 ### `SPLIT`